PotatoCodo/ai201-project2-fitfindr/planning.md

 **Step 1:**
 <!-- What does the agent do first?
 Which tool is called?
 With what input? -->
+Tool 1 is called.
+With parameters extracted from the text.

 **Step 2:**
 <!-- What happens next?
 What was returned from step 1?
 What tool is called now? -->
+Tool 2 will be called after Tool 1 returns, following the guideline in the spec.
+EXCEPT if Tool 1 returns an empty string, do not continue; instead, return the specified error message.

 **Step 3:**
 <!-- Continue until the full interaction is complete -->
+If Tool 2 returns an empty list (failure case), stop and tell the agent to provide general styling advice for the item (as seen in the spec).
+Else, continue and use Tool 3.

 **Final output to user:**
 <!-- What does the user actually see at the end? -->
+If Tool 3 fails, return that the LLM outfit input is missing/incomplete; else, return the generated caption from Tool 3 and the outfit suggestions from Tool 2.